 - Similarly, Toph was happy to run away from her parents, but later regrets hurting them, even if they were incredibly repressive and overprotective.
 She has Katara write them a note apologizing.

-- A darker version of this tropes occurs with Azula, Mai and Ty Lee.
+- A darker version of this trope occurs with Azula, Mai, and Ty Lee.
 Azula sees people as tools or obstacles and doesn't believe in trust or friendship.
 However, when her friends betray her, Azula couldn't admit to herself that she really cared about them and felt hurt by their betrayal.
 This really takes its toll on her already fragile psyche and helps fuel her psychological breakdown.